Ausdauersportler/IMAC-EFI-BOOT-SCREEN/README.md

 - iMac12,1 Mid 2011 A1311 21.5 inch
 - iMac12,2 Mid 2011 A1312 27 inch

 Note: It might be possible to inlcude the iMac9,1 Mid 2009 A1225 24 inch and iMac10,1 Mid 2009 A3111 21,5 inch model to this list.
 Both systems were equipped with MXM slots and MXM graphics cards.
+But I never had the chance to work with these two older models.

 ## AMD graphcis cards supported